-Time Overcurrent
+Time Overcurrent Functions

-Time overcurrent elements pick up over a range of 0.1 to 0.8 amperes, 0.3 to 2.4 amperes, 0.5 to 4.0 amperes, 1.5 to 12.0 amperes, 0.1 to 2.4 amperes or 0.5 to 12.0 amperes and provide an adjustable time delay that is proportional to the overcurrent.
+Time overcurrent elements pick up over a range of 0.1 to 0.8 amperes, 0.3 to 2.4 amperes, 0.5 to 4.0 amperes, 1.5 to 12.0 amperes, 0.1 to 2.4 amperes, or 0.5 to 12.0 amperes and provide an adjustable time delay that is proportional to the overcurrent.
 Time delay is initiated when the sensed current exceeds the pickup point.
 When the current drops below the pickup point, the timing circuit is reset immediately.
 At reset, the output contacts, if operated, are restored to normal.

 Adjustment of the overcurrent pickup point is provided by controls on the relay front panel.
 Time delay is a function of the characteristic curve that has been selected.
-Time delay is settable from 00 to 99 on the front panel Time DIAL thumbwheel switch.
-Curve type is either selected as an option or, in some models, is switch selectable.
+Time delay is settable from 00 to 99 on the TIME DIAL thumbwheel switch located on the front panel.
+Curve type is selected either as an option or, in some models, is switch selectable.